9.2 REFRACTING TELESCOPE OBJECTIVE: SEMI-APO AND APO

 In an attempt to define an apochromat as instrument meeting specific minimum correction level, it was stated by Ernst Abbe himself that an objective is apochromatic if its secondary spectrum is canceled and if its correction of spherochromatism - or tertiary spectrum - is also satisfactory.

-Commonly cited definition giving specific numbers to the Abbe's principle above, which we'll call technical apo definition for a visual instrument, sets specific limits to the wavefront error in the four non-optimized wavelengths spanning the visual spectrum to no more than 1/4 wave P-V in the F and C lines, and no more than 1/2 wave P-V in the g and r lines.
-If the wavefront error in the optimized wavelength is negligible, such objective is called true apo.
+Commonly cited definition giving specific numbers to the Abbe's principle above, which we'll call technical apo definition for a visual instrument, sets the specific limits to the wavefront error in the four non-optimized wavelengths spanning the visual spectrum to no more than 1/4 wave P-V in the F and C lines, and no more than 1/2 wave P-V in the g and r lines.
+If the wavefront error in the optimized wavelength is acceptably low (not specified), such objective is called a true apo.
 Obviously, both achromatic and apochromatic objectives could fulfill these conditions, with the former only requiring significantly smaller relative aperture.
 This creates ambiguity, which is not remedied by the use of a term apochromatic performance, as implying negligible chromatic error.
 For instance, lens objective passing the 1/4 wave F/C requirement, with as little as 1/15 wave P-V error in the optimized wavelength still can have only 0.93 polychromatic Strehl.
 With a more down-to-earth optimized line correction of 1/8 wave P-V, which by pretty much anyone's definition of "corrected" fits in, the Strehl is down to 0.9.

 Put simply, the term apochromatic specifically implies the mode of chromatic correction, not the level of optical quality.
 For that, we have and should use appropriate parameters from the realm of optical aberrations.

-It should be noted that this technical apo definition itself is ill defined, since it does not specify which form of spherical aberration its P-V wavefront error criteria refer to (it could be even referring to defocus error, which would only make it more useless).
-Presumably, it is for primary spherical, the balanced (mid focus) form, but the problem is that apo objectives can and do generate all forms of spherical aberration: primary, pure secondary, balanced secondary, and all degrees of mixture between primary and secondary spherical.
-With the form of the aberration, its P-V/RMS ratio also changes, from √11.25 with the primary, to √28.
-Since it is the RMS wavefront error that determines transfer of energy toward outer areas of point image, secondary spherical has comparable effect to that of primary spherical when the P-V wavefront error of the former is greater by a factor √28/11.25, or nearly 1.6.
+It should be noted that this technical apo definition itself is not well defined, since it does not specify which form of spherical aberration its P-V wavefront error criteria refer to (it could be even referring to defocus error, which would only make it more useless).
+Presumably, it is for primary spherical, the balanced (mid focus) form, but the problem is that apo objectives can and do generate all forms of spherical aberration: primary, pure secondary, balanced secondary, and all degrees of mixture between primary and secondary spherical and defocus.
+With the form of the aberration, its P-V/RMS ratio also changes, from √11.25 with the primary, to √28 with balanced secondary spherical.
+Since it is the RMS wavefront error that determines transfer of energy toward outer areas of point image, secondary spherical has comparable effect to that of balanced primary spherical when the P-V wavefront error of the former is greater by a factor √28/11.25, or nearly 1.6.
 For clarity's sake, such definition should use the RMS wavefront error.

 Another inadequacy of the technical definition of a "true apo" comes from the fact that refracting objective does not necessarily need to achieve the theoretical requirement for an apo - three widely separated wavelengths with a common focus - in order to have its chromatic error reduced to negligible.
-Based on the technical definition, a 100mm ƒ/12 refracting objective needs to have secondary spectrum reduced between 4 and 10 times vs. standard achromat (1 wave P-V of defocus in the C/F, 1.8 in the red r, and 4.9 in the violet g), in order to reach a "true apo" level.
+Based on the technical definition, a 100mm ƒ/12 refracting objective needs to have secondary spectrum reduced between 4 and 10 times vs. standard achromat (1 wave P-V of defocus in the C and F, 1.8 in the red r, and 4.9 waves in the violet g), in order to reach the "true apo" level.
 An ƒ/6 objective, twice as much.
 There is no clear-cut line, since reducing the secondary spectrum by a factor of 0.25, or little more, at ƒ/12 (i.e. going to ƒ/48), will bring three of the four wavelengths below the true apo minimum, but the fourth one, g, would still be well over twice the allowed maximum.
 Yet, the photopic Strehl exceeds 0.96, which is at least as good indicator of high correction level as any technical definition.

-On the other hand, reducing relative aperture as required to bring this line below the maximum allowed by the technical apo definition (100mm ƒ/120), would result in the other three becoming negligibly small, with the overall chromatic correction - approaching 0.99 polychromatic photopic Strehl - significantly better than the minimum true apo requirement (low residual secondary spectrum matters little anyway, since even the true apos have their paraxial r, F, e, C and r foci separated due to spherochromatism).
+On the other hand, reducing relative aperture as required to bring g-line below the maximum allowed by the technical apo definition, which for 100mm objective requires ƒ/120, would result in the other three becoming negligibly small, with the overall chromatic correction - approaching 0.99 polychromatic photopic Strehl - significantly better than the minimum true apo requirement (low residual secondary spectrum matters little anyway, since even the true apos have their paraxial r, F, e, C and r foci separated due to spherochromatism).

 In fact, reaching the minimum of sensibly perfect chromatic visual correction does not necessarily require apochromatic condition, i.e. the absence of secondary spectrum.
 Common achromat becomes sensibly perfect with respect to its chromatic correction if of sufficiently small relative aperture.
 A 100mm aperture standard achromat just exceeds 0.95 visual polychromatic Strehl at ƒ/36, which implies that a threefold reduction in secondary spectrum - or down from 0.00054ƒ to about 0.00018ƒ - would do it for an ƒ/12 objective, assuming that spherochromatism remains negligible (this is the case, in general, with objectives ~ƒ/12 and slower).
-That despite having 1/3 wave P-V defocus error in F and C averaged, nearly 0.6 wave in r and over 1.5 wave in the g.
+That despite having 1/3 wave P-V defocus error in the F and C lines averaged, nearly 0.6 wave in r and over 1.5 wave in the g.
 The near perfect correction in the extended sub-range around optimized wavelength compensates for that.
 Similarly, an ƒ/6 objective would require sixfold reduction in the secondary spectrum of the standard achromat.
 Such sensibly perfect semi-apo (technically) would likely be noticeably more "colorful" than an apo of a similar polychromatic Strehl - primarily in showing faint violet halo around bright objects - but that, according to raytrace, wouldn't make it inferior contrast-wise.
-It would have slightly lower contrast transfer for larger objects, but slightly better near the limit of resolution.
+It would have slightly lower contrast transfer for large details, but slightly better near the limit of resolution.